BioplatformsAustralia/bpaotu/README.md

 Why does the spatial query need to even be used?
 Why not just use the raw lat long components and if there are multiple samples for the same location, then collate them in the response, or after

-Click on points is currently messing wth the zoom

 Cache the calculations
 If filters change then reset plotData; or just when modal is opened/closed <--------------